LiuQiangBlog/QtTutorials/README.md

 # QtTutorials
-This Repo Contains Some Qt Demos.
+This Repository Contains Some Qt Demos.